jboss-switchyard/quickstarts/camel-sap-binding/Readme.md

     mvn -Pdeploy install

 1. Now 'Execute' the program in the SAP and define there some information
-    - you will probably need look into the table to specify good date of flight and destinations.
+    - you will probably need look into the table to specify good date of flight and destinations with using Data Browser (/nse16).

 1. You will see the result of flight booking request on SAP GUI window

+1. Undeploy the quickstart

+    mvn -Pundeploy clean

 ## Further Reading

 1. [SAP Binding Documentation](https://docs.jboss.org/author/display/SWITCHYARD/SAP)
 1. [JBoss Fuse SAP Component Documentation] (https://access.redhat.com/site/documentation/en-US/Red_Hat_JBoss_Fuse/6.1/html/Apache_Camel_Component_Reference/files/SAP.html)